May 23, 2022

 Strategy #4: Take an Omnichannel Approach

-Making it convenient for your audience to interact with your business in the way they’re most comfortable is vital.
+People today are used to engaging with brands in different ways.
+They may visit their website one day and then reach out to the company via its Facebook or LinkedIn page the next day.
+Making it convenient for your audience to interact with your business in the way that they’re most comfortable with is vital.

-This means having a presence on the right social media channels, email, SMS, phone, fax, and online chat.
+This means having a presence on the web, social media, corporate apps, email, SMS, phone, and online chat.
 If you can incorporate a chatbot, even better.

 Strategy #5: Reward Customer Loyalty